5 Tips for Going Paleo

 Whether you are going Paleo to lose weight, gain muscle, or just have a healthier lifestyle, a diet alone won’t take you all the way.
 Like any diet, Paleo is best when it is done alongside a regular workout plan.
 As Paleo is a low-carb diet, make sure you are eating enough to support the fitness you are doing.
 Talk to a doctor, personal trainer, or nutritionist to figure out how many carbohydrates you should be eating to get healthier while not overexerting yourself.

-Sticking to Paleo can be tough, but Z.E.N.
+Sticking to a healthy can be tough, but Z.E.N.
 Foods makes it easier.
-With delicious, healthy meals delivered right to your door every day, Z.E.N. makes it simpler than ever to stay on Paleo and meet your goals.
+With delicious, healthy meals delivered right to your door every day, Z.E.N. makes it simpler than ever to stay healthy and meet your goals.
 Call (310) 205-9368 to learn more or to order.